ey7/project1/readme.md

 4. At certain viewport sizes, as the browser window was resized, the height of the cards did not line up exactly with each other.
 5. There was no margin between the top of the about section.
 6. There was no margin on the contact form at mobile view and the content was squashed up against the side of the browser window.
+7. On medium screen sizes the span text in the nav bar was making the nav bar look cluttered.

 ## Investigation and resolution of issues